Derivator Six-Functor-Formalisms -- Construction II: The construction of proper derivator six-functor-formalisms

-Those are canonically symmetric if $\DD \rightarrow \SSS^{\op}$ is symmetric.
-In other words, we actually get a (symmetric) proper derivator six-functor-formalism as in Definition~\ref{DEF6FUDER}.
-The restrictions of both to $\Catlf$ and $\SSS^{\cor}$ are equivalent to the morphism of (symmetric) 2-pre-multiderivators of Main theorem~\ref{HAUPTSATZ} (cf.\@ also \ref{REMSCOR}).
+In other words (in the multi-case), we actually get a (symmetric) proper derivator six-functor-formalism as in Definition~\ref{DEF6FUDER}.
+Furthermore, as in the plain case, these fibered (multi)derivators extend to $\Cat$.
+Indeed, the fibers $\EE^{\mathrm{(op)lax}}(I)_{X}$ are the same as $\EE(I)_X$ (plain case) so it is just a matter of extending the oplax push-forward, resp.\@ lax pull-back which is straight-forward using the definition of the extension in \cite{Hor17b}, cf.\@ also the construction in Proposition~\ref{PROPIOTA}.